endiangroup/endian.io/content/theory/adject-clarity.md

 #### 2.1.1 C-Adjectivity

-For both applications, a canonical source of truth is required.
+For both applications, a `canonical` source of truth is required.
 It's not possible to make an interface with multiple, possibly conflicting requirements.
 The specification must also be kept up to date, because changes in the interface requirements may limit interactions, or even make them impossible.

 In order to facilitate explicit passive interactions, the nature of any interfaces must be published or made obvious to external entities.
-This requires the specification to be translated or the information to be otherwise transferred to the makers of the external interface, and the specification must thus be readable.
+This requires the specification to be translated or the information to be otherwise transferred to the makers of the external interface, and the specification must thus be `comprehensible`.

 #### 2.1.2 Tabulation